COVID-19 pandemic in Mongolia: Response

 On Nov 11 the city of Ulaanbaatar was placed on lock-down for five days.
 Later that day the lock-down was upgraded to a Total Readiness Stage to run from Nov 12 until Nov 17, unprecedented for the country.
 All businesses except essential services were closed or made to work from home.
 Police and military personnel were authorized to patrol the streets.
 Supermarkets, grocery stores and pharmacies were warned not to increase prices, on pain of fines of 20 million MNT (US$7,000).
 Khuchit Shonkhor and Tavan Erdene markets were fined 20 million MNT for increasing meat prices.
 A PC game center was revealed to be operating during the first day of lock-down.
 After some non-compliance from individuals and business entities on Nov 12 Sodbaatar, the Deputy Prime Minister of Mongolia and Head of the SEC, ordered that control measures be strengthened.
 On Nov 12 it was reported that the initial 73 first-grade contacts of Citizen D tested negative for COVID-19.

+In 2020–2021, MNT 1.7 trillion (US$601 million) from state-owned mining companies was spent on cash transfers, financing of household electricity and heating bills, and subsidies provided to partially mitigate the adverse impacts of the coronavirus disease (COVID-19) pandemic.